janekfleper/typst-fancy-units/docs/manual.typ

 The digit grouping should always be applied just before the formatting of the number since it affects the body of the value and the uncertainties.
 See the description of the `number` parameter for the details.

-== Parameters <qty-parameters>
 ==== Parameters

-#let func-qty = (
-  name: "qty",
-  description: "Parse and format a quantity",
 #let func-group-digits = (
   name: "group-digits",
   description: "Convert the uncertainties to absolute ones",
   args: (
-    decimal-separator: (
     number: (
       description: [
-        The symbol to separate the integer part from the decimal part.
         The number to apply digit grouping to.

-        See the parameter of `num()` in @num-parameters for the details.
         While the returned number dictionary has the same keys, the values and uncertainties are no longer decimal numbers but rather strings, content, or arrays thereof.
         This is required to insert the group separator, and the different bodies are handled accordingly in `format-num()`.
         However, this can affect other formatting functions that expect a decimal body.
       ],
-      types: ("auto", "string", "content"),
-      default: "auto",
       types: ("dictionary",),
       tags: ("Required", "Positional"),
     ),
-    uncertainty-mode: (
     target: (
       description: [
-        The output format for the (symmetric) uncertainties.
         The components of the number to target.

-        See the parameter of `num()` in @num-parameters for the details.
         By default, the digit grouping is applied to both the value and the uncertainties.
         Setting the target to `"value"` or `"uncertainties"` allows you to restrict the grouping to either component.
       ],
       types: ("auto", "string"),
       default: "auto",
     ),
-    unit-separator: (
     mode: (
       description: [
-        The separator to join the units.
         The parts of the number to group.

-        See the parameter of `unit()` in @unit-parameters for the details.
         By default, the digit grouping is applied to the integer digits as well as the decimal digits.
         Setting the mode to `"integer"` or `"decimal"` allows you to restrict the grouping.
       ],
-      types: ("auto", "content"),
       types: ("auto", "string"),
       default: "auto",
     ),
-    per-mode: (
     size: (
       description: [
-        The output format for units with negative exponents.

-        See the parameter of `unit()` in @unit-parameters for the details.
         The size of the groups.
       ],
-      types: ("auto", "string"),
-      default: "auto",
       types: ("integer",),
       default: "3",
     ),
-    quantity-separator: (
     threshold: (
       description: [
-        The separator to join the number and the unit.

-        After the number and the unit are parsed and formatted they are joined by the separator.
-        A small horizontal space is probably the only reasonable choice here.
         The threshold ($>=$) for applying the digit grouping.

-        By default the separator stored in the `fancy-units-state` will be used, see @configuration for the details.
         This is counted separately for the integer digits and decimal digits.
       ],
-      types: ("auto", "content"),
-      default: "auto",
       types: ("integer",),
       default: "5",
     ),